6/51 Petites Musique in Mini Cartel style box Circa 1880

 It arrived in a sorry state, with no cylinder drive peg and no snail cam register peg.
 My local friend made new ones for me plus a new male Geneva Stop works part.

-The box needs some attention too.
-There is a corner of veneer missing from the top, which should be easy to match and repair,
+The box needed some attention too.
+There was a corner of veneer missing from the top, which was easy to match and repair,

 The box is a tiny version of a Cartel box.